-The new Museum of the Bible – a project seven years in the making – officially opens its doors this weekend.
+The new Museum of the Bible – a project seven years in the making – officially opened its doors in 2017.

 “Visitors to our city come from all walks of life and for them to be able to experience the wonderful journey through the Bible is a wonderful addition to the landscape of Washington DC, “ said Muriel Bowser, Mayor of the District of Columbia.